-The biggest challenge to meet the proposed values will be for large site-built windows and other cases where aluminum framing is common.
+The Statewide CASE Team further researched whether it is viable to use the current low-rise prescriptive standard across all multifamily buildings.
+The biggest challenge will be for large site-built windows and other construction where aluminum framing is common.
 Interviews with stakeholders revealed that although some manufacturers have found a way to seamlessly reconfigure aluminum windows to be triple pane, this is not the norm.
-Extrusion designs, dead load capacity, glazing systems, cycle testing, American Disability Act compliance, and supply chain offering would all need to be re-evaluated in order to support this level of flexibility in their manufacturing processes.
-As many supply chains rely heavily on local fabricators to meet their demands, there is also concern that these manufacturers might not all have the technology readily available to transition to lower U-Factor requirements.
-Argon filling, warm edge spacers, and thermally broken frames, are all methods that aluminum framed manufacturers would need to implement to lower their U-Factor requirements, but access to the necessary machinery and supplies is not widespread.
-Therefore, aluminum frame window manufacturers would have a difficult time meeting the 0.30 U-Factor requirements.
-Although vinyl windows would have an easier time meeting these requirements, they would have a difficult time meeting the pressure test standards that architectural windows (AW) meet for buildings above nine stories without sacrificing the aesthetic appeal of the overall building.
+Extrusion designs, dead load capacity, glazing systems, cycle testing, American Disability Act compliance, and supply chain offering would all need to be reevaluated in order to support this level of flexibility in their manufacturing processes.
+As many supply chains rely heavily on local fabricators to meet their demands, there is also concern that these manufacturers might not have the technology readily available to transition to lower U-factor requirements.
+Argon filling, warm edge spacers, and thermally broken frames, are all methods that aluminum framed manufacturers would need to implement to lower their U-factor requirements, but access to the necessary machinery and supplies is not widespread.
+Therefore, aluminum frame window manufacturers would have a difficult time meeting the 0.30 U-factor requirements.
+Although vinyl windows would more easily meet these requirements, they would have a difficulty meeting the pressure test standards that architectural windows (AW) meet for buildings above nine stories without sacrificing the aesthetic appeal of the overall building.
 One stakeholder pointed out that multi-cavity vinyl window frames that may meet AW standards would have much bulkier sightlines than aluminum windows and curtainwall systems.
-This reduces natural daylighting and views, and would likely not be acceptable to U.S. designers, as a move to clear and unobstructed window design is preferred.
+This reduces natural daylighting and views, and would likely not be acceptable to designers, as clear and unobstructed window designs are preferred.
 Another stakeholder noted that it was more feasible for a vinyl window manufacturer to achieve a commercial window requirement; however, they would face considerable challenges achieving these requirements for large window sizes.
-Again, this reduction in views for a luxury apartment would make this window type undesirable to builders and architects.
+Again, this reduction in views would make this window type undesirable to builders and architects of luxury multifamily buildings.

 Some stakeholders expressed a preference to maintain different standards between site-built and manufactured window types-allowing for a less stringent U-factor requirement for site-built windows-as a means to allow for larger, metal framed, site-built windows with higher U-factors.
 The Statewide CASE Team rejected this option.
 Such a standard would be a backslide reducing energy savings.
 Current code already contains a prescriptive exception for small quantities of site-built fenestration that would be retained under this proposal.
+The compliance method which relies on area-weighted average U-factor and SHGC allows for small amounts of worse than code glazing, made up for by improved performance from other windows.
 Additionally, site-built glazing is nearly indistinguishable visually when in place, which would complicate code inspection and compliance.